 Based on the fact that there is no longer a grade point average calculated for Phase 1 courses, the school has decided to drop the ranking system (as used in the past) for all students in the Class of 2020 and beyond.
 This will eliminate dividing students into quintiles during the development of the Medical Student Performance Evaluation (MSPE–aka Dean’s letter for residency application) starting with the Class of 2020 graduation.
 However, grade distributions for each required core clerkship during Phase 2 will be included in the MSPE, as required by the NRMP guidelines.

 With new leadership, programs and resources, what used to be the Career Mentoring Program is now the Career Development program to better reflect student needs.
-Check out resources for Phase 1, Phase 2, and Phase 3; the career mentor request form; and a Q&A with one of the career program team members, Sacha Sharp, MA.
+Check out resources for Phase 1, Phase 2, and Phase 3; the career mentor request form.

 Hear Why Students Like the New Career Mentor Request Form